 OPERA GALA – LONDON

-Thursday 16th November 2017 - 7:00 pm| £85
+Wednesday 14 November 2018 - 7:30 pm| £85

-The opera gala consists of a variety of well loved opera arias, duets, and ensembles, followed by some musical theatre classics, in a well established operative prelude to Christmas, and is ideal for anyone who has not been to an opera before, but would like to dip their toe in the water, before committing to a full blown one.
+The Clonter opera gala consists of a variety of well loved opera arias, duets, and ensembles, followed by some musical theatre classics, in a well established operative prelude to Christmas, and is ideal for anyone who has not been to an opera before, but would like to dip their toe in the water, before committing to a full blown one.
 Each item is set into context by the director, so no prior knowledge necessary.

-Accompanist Robin Humphreys
+Accompanist – Robin Humphreys